 You can download a blank copy of the NHS continuing healthcare checklist from GOV.UK.

 Full assessment for NHS continuing healthcare

-Full assessments for NHS continuing healthcare are undertaken by a multidisciplinary team (MDT) made up of a minimum of 2 professionals from different healthcare professions.
-The MDT should usually include both health and social care professionals who are already involved in your care.
+Full assessments for NHS continuing healthcare are undertaken by a team which includes both health and social care professionals who are already involved in your care.

 You should be informed who is co-ordinating the NHS continuing healthcare assessment.

 The team's assessment will consider your needs under the following headings: